QEHS-Websites/Introductory-HTML/README.md

 # HTML with inline CSS Boilerplate Checklist and Template Creation

+**Used with "Learning HTML through Website Creation" & "Main Project Creation"**
+- Below are minimum expectations
+- Full Expectations include some creativity using `HTML Summary.txt` Document

 Minimum Checklist (see <a href="https://github.com/MercersKitchen/Webpages-Sites/blob/master/HTML%20Lessons/HTML_Summary.txt">for full checklist</a>)
 - Note: [] White Space: all indents are autoformatted by WYSIWYG or three-spaces (standard from W3 Consortium)
 - h1-h6 tags